Mental Health Month

 Resources & tools:

-Make an appointment with your primary care doctor.
-They may begin by making sure your symptoms are caused by a mental health condition and not something else.
-If you don't have a primary care provider, you can establish with one at Marathon Health
+Start with your primary care provider.
+They can help determine whether your symptoms may be related to a mental health concern or something else.
+If you're on an IU medical plan but don't have a primary care provider, you can get established with one at Marathon Health

 Connect with a mental health provider.
 If your doctor recommends that you see a professional, or if you prefer to make an appointment with a mental health provider directly, here are some options to find one: